john-itcsolutions/cheirrs/README.md

 to separate the existing single network into several (3 to provide a 'Mexican Standoff' arrangement) servers designed to keep everyone honest.

-We also need to set up the ordering service on the 4th vm.
-This service also requires a database to keep records of transaction flows.
-Therefore the setup is similar.
-The nature and structure of the schema is quite different though.
-This schema needs to be replicated for security, as for the others.
+The ordering services will run alongside the main system and will have its own elastos webserver.
+The database is separate to the main, with 2 tables per schema - blocks and transactions (see Docker section above).

-In our case, with The General, we started the process of building the databases from schema backup .sql files, and put all backups and scripts into a single folder, and copied '*' to postgres masters:
+In our case, with The General, we started the process of building the main databases from 3 schema backup .sql files, and put all backups and scripts into a single folder, and copied '*' to postgres masters, into a folder we will now make:

+`juju ssh <machine number postgres master>`

+As user ubuntu:

+`mkdir main && chown postgres main`

+The ordering services will run alongside the "main" database, so create:

+`mkdir ordering && chown postgres ordering`

+`exit`

+`juju scp path/to/main_backups_and_scripts pg-wodehouse:/home/ubuntu/main/`

+A sample backup of an ordering service database is shown in the Docker section above.
+By editing and replacing the existing schema name you can have your own name and define a new database in pg-wodehouse entitled 'geordnet' then  prepare to restore the ordering schema with in the new database with:

+`nano start_geordnet`

+Copy and paste this:

+`createdb geordnet && psql geordnet < ordering_service_name.sql`

+make sure to install both the startup script and the ordering schema backup together and:

-`juju scp path/to/* pg-wodehouse:/home/ubuntu/`
+`juju scp path/to/scripts/* pg-wodehouse:/home/ubuntu/ordering/`

-Having copied the backup(s) and scripts (cheirrs/database-as-blockchain/*) to the user "ubuntu's" home directory in the master postgres pod, one does
+Having copied the backup(s) and scripts (cheirrs/database-as-blockchain/*) to the user "ubuntu's" /home/ubuntu/main and /home/ubuntu/ordering directories in the master postgres pod, one does

 `juju ssh <machine number postgres master>`